 |U.S. EPA Harmful Algal Bloom Web Page|

-|NYS DEC Harmful Algal Bloom Web Page||When in Doubt, Stay Out!|
+|NYS DEC Harmful Algal Bloom Web Page||http://www.dec.ny.gov/chemical/77118.html|

-NYS Harmful Algal Bloom Web Page||https://www.health.ny.gov/environmental/water/drinking/bluegreenalgae/|
+|NYS DOH Harmful Algal Bloom Web Page||https://www.health.ny.gov/environmental/water/drinking/bluegreenalgae/|

 Where Are Blooms Occurring in NY?

 The Harmful Algal Bloom notification page is updated every Friday from approximately mid-June through mid-October.
 Click here to go to the NY HAB notification page.

 - NYS DEC’s HABs Reporting Guide offers guidance on blooms and bloom reporting.